cappuccino6/react-ssr/README.md

 ## TODO

-use context Api, make this framework into a monorepo
+make this framework into a monorepo